tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 If you want to have a custom email, most likely, you want to make a good impression on customers.
 These might not be your direct customers, it can be a lead, future employer, HR, anyone who wants to get a better understanding of you as a personality, of you as a professional or a brand.
-For most people it does not matter however, let's be honest, who gets mroe credit from you: tarasservice86@gmail.com or taras@thebestservice.com?
+For most people it does not matter however, let's be honest, who gets more credit from you: tarasservice86@gmail.com or taras@thebestservice.com?
 See, its simple, if you want to look professional you need to invest in brand, no matter what kind of brand it is.

 ### So what are the options available for small business or indie makers?